Ask Slashdot: How Do You Deal With a Terrible Tech Manager?

 It is quite well known.
 (Score:2)

-Understand your boss (Score:2)
+Understand your boss (Score:3)

 If your not wealthy or smart?